leonw774/lreng/README.md

 ### Assignment

 The assignment operator `x = expr` requires the left hand side `x` to be an uninitialized variable identifier.
-It initializes left hand side variable to the evaluated value of right hand side expression and the whole assignment expression evaluates to the assigned value.
+Other than that, it simply works like C assignment.

 ### Comparison